Curriculum and Pedagogy for Social Justice Certificate (Online)

-Completed requirements for a Bachelor’s degree in an institution accredited by proper regional accrediting association or an equivalent at a recognized national or international university.
+Complete requirements for a bachelor’s degree from a regionally accredited institution or an equivalent at a recognized national or international university.

-Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.
+Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate and/or graduate coursework.

 Program of Study